Netcracker/KubeMarine/documentation/Installation.md

 **Note**: default value of `SystemdCgroup` = `true` only in case, when `cgroupDriver` from [kubelet config](#kubeadm_kubelet) is equal to `systemd`.

-The `containerRuntime` parameter configures a particular container runtime implementation used for kubernetes.
+The `containerRuntime` parameter configures a particular container runtime implementation used for Kubernetes.
 The available values are `docker` and `containerd`.
 By default `containerd` is used.

 When containerd is used as a container runtime, it is possible to additionally define the `containerdConfig` section,